digitoimistodude/jolliest-vagrant/README.md

 1. Install [Virtualbox](https://www.virtualbox.org/)
 2. Install vagrant (`brew install vagrant` on OS X powered by [Homebrew](http://brew.sh/))
+3. Install vagrant-triggers with command `vagrant plugin install vagrant-triggers`
-3. Clone this repo to your home directory
+4. Clone this repo to your home directory
-4. Modify **Vagrantfile**: `config.vm.box` and `config.vm.box_url` to match your production server OS, `config.vm.network` for IP (I recommend it to be `10.1.2.3` to prevent collisions with other subnets)
+5. Modify **Vagrantfile**: `config.vm.box` and `config.vm.box_url` to match your production server OS, `config.vm.network` for IP (I recommend it to be `10.1.2.3` to prevent collisions with other subnets)
-5. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
+6. If you store your projects in different folder than *~/Projects*, change the correct path to `config.vm.synced_folder`
-6. Edit or add packages to match your production server packages in **provision.sh** if needed
+7. Edit or add packages to match your production server packages in **provision.sh** if needed
-7. Add `10.1.2.3 somesite.dev` to your **/etc/hosts**
+8. Add `10.1.2.3 somesite.dev` to your **/etc/hosts**
-8. Run `vagrant up`.
+9. Run `vagrant up`.
 This can take a moment.

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.